 ‘Spodoptera litura (Taro caterpillar) – Technical Factsheet’ – Additional information about the Taro caterpillar (CABI).

 ‘Management of Tobacco caterpillar – Factsheet for Farmers’ – Further management advice (CABI).

 Related News & Blogs

-This month’s pest alerts include the first report of Diaporthe phoenicicola causing leaf spot on blueberry in China.
+This month’s pest alerts include the first report of an aggressive species of Neopestalotiopsis on strawberry in Canada.
 We’ve selected a few of the latest new geographic, host and species records for plant pests and diseases from CAB Abstracts.
-Records th…
+Record…